 Interview with Aaron Berger

 26-year-old guy from Los Angeles suburbs, currently living in New York City.
 I have an obsessive personality, with a tendency to get interested in something and then dedicate every waking hour of my life to it.
 First it was soccer – until I realized I wasn’t ever going to be Steven Gerrard.
 Then online poker, which I made a living at for several years while living in Thailand.
 Then videos/filmmaking, and now photography — plus several others along the way that didn’t last.
-Playing guitar is the only thing I do casually.
+Playing guitar has been the only casual hobby.

 The streets, generally — usually Manhattan because I live here and I like how busy it is.
 Although if I’m in a grocery store, train, restaurant, airplane, car, anywhere; I’m compulsively taking pictures wherever I am.
 I’d like just as much to be taking pictures in places other than the street, but I don’t have a social life and I don’t seek out unusual circumstances.
 I’m quite happy to walk outside everyday and react to whatever is there.
-In fact I prefer mundane context.
+I’ve come to prefer mundane context.

-I react to whatever interestes me.
+I react to whatever interests me.
 More often than not, it seems to be people; particularly when they’re moving or something is happening.
 But I can only give that answer because I’ve seen enough of my pictures now to realize I keep doing that.
-I don’t have pictures in my head that I try to make.
-I can say I like spontaneous pictures, pictures that happened, nothing so obviously made or contrived.
-I want to get out of the way.
-Snapshot is a fine word to me.
-I don’t like clever photography, or clever art in any medium really.
-I like soulful, I like the blues.
-But it’s difficult, because the blues can get boring very quickly without something uneasy to put it on a knife’s edge.
-Too easy and familiar is the enemy and I don’t have it down yet.
-But I figure it’d be boring if I had it all figured out.
-Better to be overwhelmed by life and constantly hacking away at it.
+I don’t have pictures in mind that I go looking for.
+I like spontaneous pictures, pictures that happened, nothing so obviously made or contrived.
+Snapshot feels like a good word.
 I take plenty of other pictures too – pictures that are still, pictures with no people, pictures that have more empty space – but they’re usually no good.
 I’m working at it all, trying anything.

-Because it fascinates me, but why photography and not something else?
-I don’t really know.
+Because I love it as a daily practice, but why photography and not something else?
+I don’t know.
 Surely there’s some amount of chance in me stumbling upon photography, but now that I’m here, I’m addicted.
-Going out and shooting every day has become an escape from my head and an exercise in being present that benefits me.
+Going out and shooting every day has become an escape from my head and an exercise that benefits me.
 Whatever it is, I get a lot of fulfillment out of being out photographing and then looking at the pictures and then doing it all over again.
-I’m fascinated by the medium, I’m curious about life, and it’s all just been the right fit.
+I’m curious about the medium, interested in people, and it’s all just been the right fit.